BrandonML10/BrandonML10/README.md

 Some of the projects I have worked on include:

-- 🤖 **AI Outfit Analysis** — Web application using TypeScript and Python to analyze clothing items and color compatibility from images.
-- 🧠 **RAG Application** — Cross-platform application using Dart, Python, and PostgreSQL with vector-based retrieval.
+- 🤖 **AI Outfit Analysis / ClosetIQ**
+Next.js · TypeScript · Python · FastAPI · PostgreSQL · Machine Learning

+Web-based wardrobe management system built with a microservices architecture.
+The application uses a Python/FastAPI machine learning service to analyze uploaded garment images, automatically classify clothing categories, and extract dominant color palettes.
+The system also provides digital wardrobe management, outfit creation, calendar planning, and contextual recommendations.

 - 💾 **8086 Assembly Projects** — Low-level applications focused on memory management, arithmetic operations, and processor-level programming.

 ---